 The Year 3 children showed great creativity and enterprise when they designed, made and sold rainforest badges.
 The money raised went to the Living Rainforest in Newbury to adopt an animal.

 Boys wearing their pilgrim hats

 Sewing fits in perfectly in Year 3 with the Make Do and Mend part of the WW2 topic.
 The children made bunting that was sewn together and hung up to form part of the VE Day celebration.

-We are well equipped at Connaught to address the demands of a highly technical and ever changing world.
-We have a well used ICT suite as well as two laptop trolleys and have recently also acquired iPads with considerable help from our PTA.
+We are well-equipped at Connaught to address the demands of a highly technical and ever-changing world.
+We have a well-used ICT suite as well as many laptops and iPads.

 Using coding to create their own computer game